Which Chestnut Variety is Right for You?

 • Ignoring drainage – Waterlogged soil = dead chestnuts

-• Buying grafted Revival or Qing trees – The graft failure rate is too high; always choose seedlings instead.
+• Do not buy grafted Revival or Qing trees – The graft failure rate is too high; always choose seedlings instead.

 • I do not sell any European or Japanese chestnut varieties (Colossal, Marrisard, etc.) because they are mostly grown in Michigan or the Pacific Northwest and they do not do well in Kansas.
 Plus several of them, like Colossal, are pollen sterile.
 I am experimenting with growing Sleeping Giant from seed, which is a Chinese x American x Japanese hybrid that the University of Missouri recommends, but I have mixed results with the seedlings grown from seed so far.